2020 Bosnian municipal elections: Results

-The elections might have to be repeated in Travnik, where the winning candidate, Mirsad Peco (SDA), died from COVID-19 on the same day as the vote.

-Finally, in Mostar, voting will only take place on 20 December, for the first time since 2008.

 In the Republika Srpska entity, 27-year-old opposition candidate Draško Stanivuković (PDP) won the majority of votes for the post of City mayor of Banja Luka over the outgoing Igor Radojičić (SNSD), a loyalist of Dodik.
 Stanivuković created a public profile lambasting nepotism and corruption of the ruling party, as well as showing himself closer to the demands of the "Justice for David" movement.
 Dodik's party had ruled the Bosnian Serb capital since 1998.

-The SNSD, with Dalibor Pavlović, instead gains the municipality of Prijedor, a fiefdom of his allied DNS party, now in crisis; that of Doboj, where the previous mayor aligned himself with the SNSD in 2018; and that of Trebinje, where Dodik has promised the construction of an airport – financed by Belgrade.

-In Srebrenica, waiting for the postal votes, the outgoing mayor, Serb Mladen Grujičić, a denier of the genocide, is ahead of just 600 votes; Bosniak parties, which count on at least 1600 postal votes, have declared victory for their candidate Alija Tabaković.
-The count is set to continue for the whole week.
+The SNSD, with Dalibor Pavlović, instead gained the municipality of Prijedor, a fiefdom of his allied DNS party; that of Doboj, where the previous mayor aligned himself with the SNSD in 2018; and that of Trebinje, where Dodik had promised the construction of an airport – financed by Serbia.
+In Srebrenica, waiting for the postal votes, the outgoing mayor, Serb Mladen Grujičić, a denier of the genocide, was ahead of just 600 votes; Bosniak parties, which counted on at least 1600 postal votes, declared victory for their candidate Alija Tabaković.
+Ultimately, Grujičić was re-elected.
 Finally, in Bijeljina the outgoing mayor Mićo Mićić, in power since 2004, had aligned himself with Dodik, being expelled from the SDS party; he unexpectedly lost his seat to opposition candidate Ljubiša Petrović (SDS/PDP).
 However, Dodik's coalition obtained a majority in the city council.